|

 property" of all (albeit briefly) was a pair of false teeth, or dentures if you

 prefer.
-Bob explained that the wearer took them out in the "wash room" after
+Bob told me that the wearer took them out in the "wash room" after

 a meal - and then left the tea shoppe without them.
 They returned,